 How many of the 10 best practices does your website follow?

 Not every website is perfectly optimized and up to date, and violating one or two of the best practices listed above is understandable.
-However, if your website follows very few of the above best practices, it could be a good time for a redesign.
+However, if your website follows very few of the above SEO marketing for B2B practices, it could be a good time for a redesign.